sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 All revokers hold similar tenets, regardless of the deity they serve.

-* **Rise Above Your Past.** Donít let your past define you.
+* **Rise Above Your Past.** Don√≠t let your past define you.
 Judge others based on their actions now, not then.
 * **Learn From Mistakes.** Never commit the same mistakes.
 Draw

 knowledge from every failure.
 Remind others that defeat should be a turning point, not a dead end.